amphp/http-server/README.md

 While you can add your own user responder callables, it's usually better to take advantage of Aerys's builtin routing functionality to map URIs and HTTP method verbs to specific application endpoints.
-Any valid callable or class instance method be specified.
-Class methods will have their instances automatically provisioned/injected.
+Any valid callable or class instance method may be specified as a route target.
+Note that class methods will have their instances automatically provisioned and injected affording routed applications all the benefits of clean code and dependency injection.

 ```php
 <?php